ghaliBenji98/Web-app-for-forecasting-using-Django-and-LSTM-layers/README.md

 <img src= "https://github.com/ghaliBenji98/Web-app-for-forecasting-using-Django-and-LSTM-layers/blob/master/image.png" alt=""  height="x2">
 <h3>We used Django for web development.</h3>
 <br>
-<a href="https://github.com/ghaliBenji98/Web-app-for-forecasting-using-Django-and-LSTM-layers/blob/master/AirPassenger.xlsx">We have worked with the AI.</a>
+<h3>We have worked with the <a href="https://github.com/ghaliBenji98/Web-app-for-forecasting-using-Django-and-LSTM-layers/blob/master/AirPassenger.xlsx">AirPassenger</a>Data.</h3>
 <br>
 <br>
 <h3>After finishing the requirements and writing what needs to be done, we run our webapp to finally obtain as follow:</h3>